 Apollo also offers an API.

-How much does Apollo.io cost?
+You’re probably wondering how much does Apollo.io cost?

 Apollo pricing varies with four different plans.
 All pricing is per user.
 The first plan is free, the second plan, the Basic is $49 a month.
 The Professional plan is $99 a month.
 And the fourth plan, Custom, which includes everything mentioned in the product overview above, requires a call to receive pricing.
+UPDATE: we have Apollo custom pricing.

 Apollo.io Monthly Pricing